-Minimum Circumference 7.5 cm (3 in.)
-Maximum Circumference 10 cm (4 in.) only difference Minimum Length 90 cm (3 ft.)
-Maximum Length 150 cm (4 ft.
+Minimum Circumference: 7.5 cm (3 in.)
+Maximum Circumference: 10 cm (4 in.) only difference Minimum Length: 90 cm (3 ft.)
+Maximum Length: 150 cm (4 ft.
 11 in.)

-III.
+- III.
 The floor end of the stick must be rounded and the entire length of the shaft must be of uniform thickness.
-The stick must not have any projection, tape, string, or other similar contrivance designed to increase the diameter of the floor end of the stick.
+Sport tape may only be used between 4 and 24 inches from the tip of the stick.
 If a stick has a non-abrasive tip (e.g. Slik-Stik) and the tip comes off, the stick shall be declared illegal and taken out of play.
-The handle end of the stick may have some tape for better grip and safety.
+The handle end of the stick may have some tape for better grip and safety. - IV.

-IV.
 The goalkeeper's stick shall be a regulation ice hockey goalkeeper's stick and shall not exceed 1.4 m (55 in.) from the heel to the end of the shaft.
 The blade of the goalkeeper's stick shall not exceed 8.9 cm (3.5 in.) in width at any point, nor be less than 7.6 cm (3 in.) except at the heel where it must not exceed 11.4 cm (4.5 in.) width.
 The goalkeeper's stick shall not exceed 39.4 cm (15.5 in.) in length from the heel to the end of the blade.

-C-2 - Goalkeeper's Equipment
+C.2 Goalkeeper's Equipment

-- I. All equipment worn by the goalkeeper must be constructed solely for the purpose of protection of the head or body, and must not include any garment of contrivance which would give the goalkeeper undue assistance in keeping goal. - II.
+- All equipment worn by the goalkeeper must be constructed solely for the purpose of protection of the head or body, and must not include any garment of contrivance which would give the goalkeeper undue assistance in keeping goal. - II.
 Goalkeepers shall not wear pads (ice hockey, or some reasonable facsimile, i.e. cricket pads) that exceed 12" in width when strapped to the leg.
 All goalkeepers' gloves worn shall be regulation ice hockey or some reasonable facsimile (i.e. baseball glove).

-C-3 - Protective Equipment
+C.3 Protective Equipment

 - I. While on the playing surface, all players, including the goalkeeper, shall wear a Canadian Safety Association (C.S.A.) approved hockey helmet, to which a C.S.A. approved full facial protector must be securely attached and not altered in any way.
 Any alteration to a C.S.A. approved helmet or full facial protector automatically destroys the certification.
-(A Canadian Safety Association approved cage shall be considered as appropriate facial protector).
+(A Canadian Safety Association approved cage shall be considered as an appropriate facial protector).
 Enforced nationally. - II.
 While on the playing surface, running shoes, shin pads (must be covered by socks or pants, athletic supporter/protectors, padded protective sports gloves that cover the hand and the wrist (ex.
 Hockey, lacrosse or broom ball gloves, etc.) must be worn by all players.
 Elbow pads are strongly recommended.

-C-4 - Puck
+C.4 Puck